Herbert Lyle Mayfield: Musical Performance career

 Throughout the latter half of the 20th century, the Mayfields appeared to perform at hundreds of festivals, picnics, shows, church activities, benefits, square dances and ordinary jam sessions.
 Some of the highlights include bookings at the Olde Towne School of Folk Music in Chicago (where they were once an act in the same concert as bluegrass artist Bill Monroe), The First Annual Arkansas Folk Festival, The Lincoln Jamboree in Kentucky, Illinois State Fair, The 1976 Bi-Centennial Smithsonian Folklife Festival held in Washington, D.C., and various other functions from Kansas City to Grand Rapids to St. Louis to Indianapolis to Battle Ground, Indiana.

-Starting with their first 45rpm single in 1964, the Mayfields recorded two singles, one LP and more than 40 self-produced cassette albums.
+Starting with their first 45 rpm single in 1964, the Mayfields recorded two singles, one LP and more than 40 self-produced cassette albums.
 They have also contributed to several other albums for various folk music groups around the country.
 In 1964, they cut five bands on an album of folk music produced by the Campus Folksong Club at the University of Illinois.
 It was entitled "Green Fields of Illinois."
 From this Lyle came up with the inspiration for the song "Green Fields of Illinois", which a local state senator briefly worked and failed to get accepted as the state song of Illinois.
 It became the duo's theme song and is the title song of their LP album "Green Fields Re-Visited."

 From a repertoire of songs and influences numbering in the thousands, the Mayfields brought a family-oriented program ranging from folksongs to popular tunes of the 1930s and 1940s to classic country to down home gospel.
 They supplemented this with many of their own original compositions.
 They owned and played a variety of instruments, several of which Lyle designed and built himself.
 Among these inventions were the guitalin and guinjo.
 Upon Lyle's death, there were more than 100 instruments counted in the Mayfield home.

 Lyle worked as a journeyman printer for many newspapers in Southern Illinois, including The Greenville Advocate for many years.
 He was a columnist for the Advocate with his column entitled "Thoughts In Passing", which ran in the paper for several years.
 In 1949 he helped establish the Explorer Scouts in Greenville, Illinois, and in 1950 was a founding member of Boy Scout Troop 50 in Greenville.